-With the six examples I’ve shared, you can change up each campaign.
+With the six examples I’ve shared, you can change up each engagement email campaign.
 Monitor the results.
 Determine which delivers the best return.

 Which example gets the highest open rate?
 Is it the personalized video option or the 10-word email?

 Once you know what works, it’s just a matter of a few tweaks before launching your next email marketing campaign.
-Good luck.
+So get started.

 We want to hear from you.
 Share your best practices when it comes to crafting engagement emails.
 What subject lines work best?
 What reactivation email gets the highest click-through rate?
 Which email campaigns do you swear by?
 What’s your experience of launching a reactivation campaign?